 Using the stacks of various candies that add up to certain amounts, determine how much each individual candy is worth.
 This can be done as mental math or by writing out and solving equations.

-Where to find it: Algebraic Reasoning Sweet Shop at Math Playground
+Play it: Algebraic Reasoning Sweet Shop at Math Playground

 What students practice: Coordinate graphing